Robert D. Foster: Nauvoo Expositor and death of Joseph Smith

 After his excommunication, Foster became a publisher of the Nauvoo Expositor, which was critical of the church and Smith.
 Foster helped write the June 7, 1844 issue of the newspaper that led Smith to order the destruction of the press, leading to Smith's arrest and ultimately to his death.
 Foster had previously joined discussions in which the murder of Joseph Smith was planned, but never saw these efforts through himself.
 After Joseph and Hyrum Smith were shot and killed at Carthage Jail, Foster was "charged and acquitted of their murder."

 In a conversation with Abraham Hodge, Foster expressed regret at having played a hand in Joseph's and Hyrum's deaths.

-Additionally, there is evidence that Smith may have propositioned Foster's wife to become one of Smith's plural wives, but was turned down.
-Foster's wife denied this claim multiple times, and only admitted it when he held a gun to her head.